8 Major Problems in “Is Divorce The Right Answer?” Focus on the Family by Angela Bisignano

 If Angela had read that whole paragraph on p.
 930—not just that sentence “families that pray together stay together”—she would have learned that the researchers observed that the reduced divorce rate is not necessarily due to religious beliefs.

-To summarize: Vaalers, Ellison, and Powers found that any decrease in divorce rate in church attending couples may just be the effect of two people having similar values and having the same friends and getting emotional support from same source, not necessarily due to church attendance.
+To summarize: Vaalers, Ellison, and Powers found that any decrease in divorce rate in church attending couples may just be the effect of two people having similar values and having the same friends and getting emotional support from the same source, not necessarily due to church attendance.
 It may not be due to religion at all, but because of similar lifestyles.
 The researchers also suggested that the stigma of divorce in churches may deter people from divorcing.
 In other words, the fears of being judged, gossiped about, and treated like second-class Christians keep people in destructive marriages.
-This peer pressure may dissuade abused wives (or husbands) from getting the divorce they need to save their life and sanity.
+This peer pressure may dissuade abused wives (or husbands) from getting the divorce they need to save their lives and sanity.

-The Bible is clear that God designed marriage to be a lifelong commitment between one man and one woman.
+Bisignano: The Bible is clear that God designed marriage to be a lifelong commitment between one man and one woman.
 A spiritual union takes place in a marriage.
 The Apostle Paul describes it as a “profound mystery” (Ephesians 5:31-32).
 Timothy Keller explains it as an example of God’s relationship with His people and Christ’s love for the church.

-Dr. Bisignano is misquoting what the apostle Paul said.
+Baskerville: Dr. Bisignano is misquoting what the apostle Paul said.
 Paul did not say human marriage was a profound mystery.
 Rather he said, the relationship between Christ and the church is a profound mystery.
 The exact quote of verse 32 (NASB) reads: “This mystery is great; but I am speaking with reference to Christ and the church.”

-Are there grounds for leaving a marriage, for divorce?
+Bisignano: Are there grounds for leaving a marriage, for divorce?
 In the Bible, it’s clear God hates divorce (Malachi 2:16).

+Now let’s look at the so-called “God hates divorce” verse from Malachi 2:16.
 The book of Malachi was written more than 2,400 years ago, nearly 500 years before Christ.

 For the first 2,100 years, it was interpreted as an anti-treachery verse, not an anti-divorce verse.
 That’s how the great Bible translators Jerome and John Wycliffe, and Reformers Martin Luther and John Calvin viewed it.
 But then King James’s translators changed it into an anti-divorce verse for 385 years starting in 1611.